You want your website to rank as high as possible in search engine results pages (SERPs). We all do.

 Hence, this article discusses SEO and web design.
 It explores seven ways effective web design can help boost your search rankings.

-You’ll also discover some of the most reliable software and best practices to implement these changes in your website, whether you’re a professional web designer or entrepreneur taking a DIY approach.
+You’ll also discover some of the most reliable design software like Figma, and best practices to implement these changes in your website, whether you’re a professional web designer or entrepreneur taking a DIY approach.

 What is SEO Web Design?